Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 Day 0

 Travel to the Hongū area and stay the night.
-If you stay in Hongū, enjoy the medicinal hot spring waters at the Public Bath (Sosei-no-yu) [Official websiteGoogle Maps location].
+If you remain in Hongū, enjoy the medicinal hot spring waters at the Public Bath (Sosei-no-yu) [Official websiteGoogle Maps location].
 If you stay in Yunomine Onsen:

 • Head to the public onsen [Official websiteGoogle Maps location] (or use the private onsen in your accommodation).

-• Boil some eggs and sweet potatoes in the public hot spring – best bought at Yumune Chaya, [Google Maps location] the teahouse adjacent to the Yumune Kusushi Tōkō-ji Temple (squeezed between the river and the public onsen) – they make great provisions for your hike.
+• Boil some eggs and sweet potatoes in the public hot spring – best bought at Yumune Chaya, [Google Maps location] the teahouse adjacent to the Yumune Kusushi Tōkō-ji Temple (squeezed between the river and the public onsen) – they make significant provisions for your hike.

 Day 1

 Get up early and take the bus to Takijiri Shrine [Google Maps location] (1 to 1.5 hours).
 Hike to Chikatsuyu Shrine [Google Maps location] (or better yet: Tsugizakura Shrine [Google Maps location).
-Then take the bus back to Yunomine Onsen or Hongū (the last bus from Nonaka is at 1800h).
+Then, take the bus back to Yunomine Onsen or Hongū (the last bus from Nonaka is at 1800h).

 tsugizakura oji